Da Vinci - Coverage Requirements Discovery

 • Improving accountable care delivery by making recommendations related to clinical practice guidelines or best practices

-• Expanding usage beyond EMRs to allied healthcare providers (dentistry, vision care, physiotherapy, etc.)
+• Expanding usage beyond EHRs to allied healthcare providers (dentistry, vision care, physiotherapy, etc.)

-• Surfacing the CRD back-end to patients, their care-givers, and/or healthcare providers through a web-based user interface to support exploring coverage requirements without the use of an EMR
+• Surfacing the CRD back-end to patients, their caregivers, or their healthcare providers through a web-based user interface to support exploring coverage requirements without the use of an EHR